sjafari2/K8sKafkaPipeline/README.md

 ## Running Pipeline
-For running the whole pipeline, we need to run the .sh files mentioned below in order:
+For running the whole pipeline, you need to run the runPipeline.sh file in shell-scripts directory by this command:
+./shell-scripts/runPipeline.sh

+runPipeline.sh included these stages:

 #### Creating Docker Images
 - ./shell-scripts/docker-all-pods.sh